vanlog/web-site/content/contact.md

 title: Contact
 ---

-Are you curious about something?
-Do you want a showcase of our works, or want to work with us?
+If you are interested in training or consultancy projects or if you wish to explore how we can cooperate, write here a line in order to arrange a short introduction call.

 Let's get in touch!